socites/social-app-base/docs/deployment/apple/apple.md

 1. Enter to https://developer.apple.com/account/
 2. Go to Provisioning Profiles, then select "Development" - "iOS App Development".
+3. Click on the plus button at the right top of the panel.
-3. Select App ID.
+4. Select App ID.
-4. Select the distribution certificate.
+5. Select the distribution certificate.
-5. Select devices.
+6. Select devices.
-6. Enter a profile name.
+7. Enter a profile name.
-7. Download the provisioning profile file.
+8. Download the provisioning profile file.

 ### 2.6 Convert the "App Store and Ad Hoc" ('ios_distribution.cer') certificate to .p12 extension